Last updated on August 15th, 2019 at 08:08 pm

 - You must be in business for at least 12 months before applying

 - Should be generating annual revenues of more than $100,000

-- Credit score should be at least 600 personal credit score (In case of multiple owners, at least one should fulfill this requirement.)
+- Credit score should be at least 600 personal credit score (In the case of multiple owners, at least one should fulfill this requirement.)

-Why is OnDeck on our list?
+Why is OnDeck our top pick?

 - Most businesses can have their loans approved at OnDeck if they qualify.